 Current status + progress

-In one-third of countries, at least 5 per cent of young women reported experiences of sexual violence during childhood
+In one-third of countries, at least 5 per cent of young women reported experiences of sexual violence in childhood

 Sexual violence is one of the most unsettling of children’s rights violations.
 As such, it is the subject of dedicated international legal instruments aimed at protecting children against its multiple forms.
 Acts of sexual violence, which often occur together and with other forms of violence, can range from direct physical contact to unwanted exposure to sexual language and images.
 ‘Sexual violence’ is often used as an umbrella term to cover all types of sexual victimization.
 Although children of every age are susceptible, adolescence is a period of pronounced vulnerability, especially for girls.